MysteryBlokHed/databind/docs/examples/objective_examples/create_objective.rst

 .. code-block:: databind

    # Create an objective points and set everyone's score to 100
-   :obj points dummy
+   obj points dummy
-   :sobj @a points = 100
+   sobj @a points = 100

 Compiled
 --------